kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Where can I find examples of Custom CSS created by other users?

 Please check out [Custom CSS](../features/custom-css.md).
-Users looking for more could also ask in [Kagi Discord](https://kagi.com/discord) for more custom CSS.
+Users looking for more could also ask in the [Kagi Discord](https://kagi.com/discord).

 ## Does Kagi support crypto / anonymous payments?